Managing Patches

 OPatch Version: 10.2.0.2.1

-Finally, you can set the Opatch directory in your PATH variable so you
+Finally, you can set the Opatch directory in your PATH

-can execute the opatchcommand from anywhere.
-Example:
+variable so you can execute the opatchcommand from anywhere.

 For Korn / Bourne shell